mindspore-ai/docs/docs/mindspore/programming_guide/source_en/dump_in_graph_mode.md

 The data preparation phase uses synchronous dump or asynchronous dump to generate dump data.
 See [Synchronous Dump Step](#synchronous-dump-step) and [Asynchronous Dump Step](#asynchronous-dump-step) for details.

+When preparing data, you can refer to the following best practices:

+1. Set the `iteration` parameter to save only the data of the iteration with the problem and the previous iteration.
+For example, if the problem to be analyzed will appear in the 10th iteration (counting from 1), you can set it as follows: `"iteration": "8 | 9"`.
+Note that the `iteration` parameter evaluates iterations from 0.
+Saving the data of the above two iterations can help problem analysis under most scenarios.
+2. After the iteration with problems is completed, it is recommended that you use [`run_context.request_stop()`](https://www.mindspore.cn/docs/api/en/master/api_python/mindspore.train.html#mindspore.train.callback.RunContext.request_stop) or other methods to stop the training.

 #### Data analysis

 If you have installed MindInsight, you can use offline debugger of MindInsight to analyze it.
 See [Using the Offline Debugger](https://www.mindspore.cn/mindinsight/docs/en/master/debugger_offline.html) for the usage of offline debugger.